 Curiously, in premenopausal women, high levels of exercise, such as those maintained by athletes, can actually cause a small reduction in bone density because such exercise suppresses the production of estrogen by the ovaries.

-Most of the same drugs are used for prevention and treatment.
+Most of the same drugs are used for prevention and treatment of osteoporosis.

 Bisphosphonates (alendronate, risedronate, ibandronate, and zoledronic acid) are useful in preventing and treating all types of osteoporosis and are usually the first drugs used.
-Bisphosphonates have been shown to increase bone density in the spine and hips and reduce the risk of fractures.
+Bisphosphonates have been shown to reduce bone turnover and thus reduce bone loss as well as reduce the risk of fractures.
 Alendronate and risedronate can be taken by mouth (orally).
 Zoledronic acid can be given by vein (intravenously).
 Ibandronate can be taken orally or intravenously.

 An oral bisphosphonate must be swallowed on an empty stomach with a full glass of water (8 ounces) after arising for the day.
 No other food, drink, or drug should be consumed for the next 30 to 60 minutes because food in the stomach may decrease the absorption of the drug.
 Because oral bisphosphonates can irritate the lining of the esophagus, the person must not lie down for at least 30 minutes (60 minutes for ibandronate) after taking a dose.
-Certain people, including those who have difficulty swallowing, gastrointestinal symptoms (for example, heartburn or nausea), and certain disorders of the esophagus or stomach, should not take the bisphosphonates orally.
+Certain people, including those who have difficulty swallowing Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
+In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
+People feel as though food or liquids become... read more , gastrointestinal symptoms (for example, heartburn or nausea), and certain disorders of the esophagus or stomach, should not take the bisphosphonates orally.
 These people can be given ibandronate or zoledronic acid intravenously.
 In addition, the following people should not take bisphosphonates:

 Women who are pregnant or nursing